 In a city where over half of our population rents homes, we need to make sure we’re meeting their needs.
-HCDD relies on community partners and developers to create affordable apartment units throughout the city.
+HCD relies on community partners and developers to create affordable apartment units throughout the city.
 We give financial backing for developers to create new units, a portion of which must be held to lower-income people for affordability periods up to 40 years.

 Residents looking for available apartments to rent should refer to the Rental Assistance page.

 Subscribe to our email list to be notified about upcoming funding opportunities.

 The Department regularly creates Notices of Funding Availability (NOFAs) to select projects.
 Developers should also look to banks, investors, and private philanthropy for more funding.
 The latest requests were made through our Harvey Multifamily Program .

 In addition, HCD gives Resolutions of No Objection and Resolutions of Support to support projects receiving 4% and 9% Tax Credits.

 |Memo - 2023 9% HTC Applications||02/03/2023||